Coronavirus bounces back to threaten South Korea's health system | DW | 20.08.2020

 Read more: South Korean FM on the coronavirus: 'We have to live with this risk'

-The government announced the reintroduction of enhanced social distancing guidelines on Wednesday in an effort to halt the spread of the illness in a nation of 51.6 million, including bans on outdoor gatherings of more than 100 people and 50 if an event is indoors.
-Baseball matches are being played in empty stadiums and high-risk venues – such as karaoke bars, PC cafes and buffet restaurants – have been ordered to shut down.
+In an effort to halt the spread of the illness in a nation of 51.6 million, the government announced the reintroduction of enhanced social distancing guidelines on Wednesday, including bans on outdoor gatherings of more than 100 people and 50 if an event is indoors.
+Baseball matches are being played in empty stadiums and high-risk venues, such as karaoke bars, PC cafes and buffet restaurants, have been ordered to shut down.

 The concern among experts, however, is that this second wave of infections has already taken a firm grip on the country.

-Jung Eun-kyeong, the director of the Korea Centers for Disease Control and Prevention, said Monday that the country is facing a "collapse of the health system" if measures to halt the spread of the virus are not taken urgently.
+Jung Eun-kyeong, the director of the Korea Centers for Disease Control and Prevention, said Monday that the country is facing a "collapse of the health system" if measures to halt the spread of the virus were not urgently acted upon.

-Of all the religious groups coming in for scrutiny, the Sarang Jeil Church is very much in the spotlight after 623 members were confirmed to be infected with the virus as of Wednesday evening, up from just 166 one day earlier.
+Of all the religious groups facing scrutiny, the Sarang Jeil Church is in the spotlight after 623 members were confirmed infected with the virus as of Wednesday evening, up from just 166 one day earlier.
 Nearly 3,300 followers have been tested, although health authorities have confirmed that they have not been able to locate 400 individuals who have recently attended services.

 Read more: South Korea church leader arrested over coronavirus outbreak

 Jun Kwang-hoon, the pastor of the church, has led street rallies against the government's restrictions and demanded that his followers be guaranteed religious freedom.
 On Sunday, thousands of people protested in central Seoul's Gwanghwamun Square, many of them not wearing masks.
-Jun has this week been diagnosed with the virus.
+Jun was diagnosed with the virus this week.

 As a result of the resistance to requests to follow the rules, churches in Seoul have been ordered to halt all in-person services until the end of August and, after Sarang Jeil officials refused to provide health authorities with a list of its followers, the Seoul city government filed a criminal complaint against Jun for "wasting administrative resources and budget by evading, lying or disobeying during screening and tracing procedures."